gergomarcellturi/mercury/README.md

 };
 This configuration tells Protractor where your test files (specs) are, and where to talk to your Selenium Server (seleniumAddress).
 It will use the defaults for all other configuration.
 Chrome is the default browser.

+##Run the test
+Now run the test with:

+protractor conf.js
+You should see a Chrome browser window open up and navigate to the todo list in the AngularJS page, then close itself (this should be very fast!).
+The test output should be 1 test, 3 assertions, 0 failures.
+Congratulations, you've run your first Protractor test!

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).